Skatteetaten/aurora-openshift/docs/openshift.md

  * Aurora Console: The most prominent feature of the Aurora OpenShift platform is the Aurora Console.
 The Aurora Console is a custom built web application that we use in conjunction with the platform provided OpenShift Console to better handle applications across teams and environments.
- * AOC: The Aurora OpenShift Command Line Client.
+ * AO: The Aurora OpenShift Command Line Client.
 Our custom built CLI that works with a set of high level configuration files that helps managing applications and configuration across environments.
+ * AuroraConfig: A DSL config format for describing applications and groupings of applications (environments)
  * The Aurora API: The API that implements all our custom services.
-Used by the Aurora Console and AOC.
+Used by the Aurora Console and AO.
  * Architect: A Docker image that implements the image build process for all our supported runtime technologies
  * Base Images: A set of Alpine Linux based Docker Images that all our applications are built from